What is a Language Isolate, and how do they come about?

 A language family is a grouping of linguistically connected languages that originate from a common ancestral mother-language called the ‘proto-language’.
 Like people who belong to the same family, related languages share similar features: there is some shared vocabulary, the basic grammatical principles are often similar.
 They can even be mutually intelligible to a degree.

 However, not all languages belong to this or that language family.
-Some languages simply remain unclassified, usually because there is simply not enough information available about them to decide what family they belong to.
+Some languages remain unclassified, usually because there is simply not enough information available to decide which family they belong to.
+Some of those languages are language isolates.
+Let us take a more detailed look at them.

-What are language isolates?
+What are Language Isolates?

 According to definitions.net, a language isolate is: